karpusv/piRadio/README.md

 sudo apt install make ffmpeg
 ```
 ### Use
 Connect a ~20cm wire to GPIO 4 (Pin 7) in order to work as your antenna and tune your radio to 100 Mhz.
-The antenna is optional, but range is reduced from ~100 meters to ~10cm without the antenna.
+The antenna is optional, but range is reduced from ~100 meters to ~10cm without it.
 The sound file must be 16 bit wav format.
 ```
 import PiRadio
 PiRadio.play_wav("sounds/star-wars.wav", "100.0")